Show All Answers

 Where can I find the university catalog?

-The undergraduate catalog is located here and provides information about individual departments, their degree requirements, and their course offerings.
-For a complete listing of courses and descriptions in the current academic year, please visit http://courses.georgetown.edu/ instead.
-The catalog for the Graduate School of Arts and Sciences is located at this site.
+Undergraduate Departments and Programs outline the undergraduate catalog, including individual departments, their degree requirements, and their course offerings.
+For a complete listing of courses and descriptions in the current academic year, please visit schedule.georgetown.edu instead.
+In addition, the catalog for the Graduate School of Arts and Sciences may also be helpful.

 How do I order textbooks for my students?